My Planner

 Sometime in the 1800's the cowshed became a dwelling which grew over time into the present modern, comfortable house.

-Today the house has two double bedrooms and one twin room.
-There's a further tiny ‘bedroom’ off one of the double rooms, exactly the right size for our available travel cot – which is on a shelf inside, its bedding stored ready in the airing cupboard.
-The bathroom has both a bath and a tiled, shower cubicle.
-There is a separate WC.
+Today it has two double bedrooms and one twin.
+There's a further tiny bedroom off one of the doubles which just fits our available travel cot.
+The bathroom has both a bath and a shower cubicle and a there's a seperate WC.

-Behind the house a walled and decked courtyard garden faces south.
-It is completely private, enclosed and secure for children.
+Behind the house the walled, and decked, courtyard garden faces South.
+It's completely private and is enclosed and secure for children.
 Steps lead up to the garage whose main door opens onto the adjacent lane.
-The property has central heating, colour TV, PS2 console with games and experimental wifi.
+The property also has central heating, colour TV, freezer, washing machine and tumble drier.
+All linen, towels and utilities are included.

 From Peel it's easy to explore the magical Isle of Man.
-Secluded beaches, abundant wildlife, hidden glens, ancient monuments, world famous motorsports, a surviving Victorian tram and train system and a unique Celtic and Viking past are among the many things that make this island a very special place to visit.
+Secluded beaches, abundant wildlife, hidden glens, world famous motorsports, a surviving Victorian tram and train system and a unique Celtic and Viking past are among things that make this island a very special place to visit.

 Guide Prices